October 22, 2021

 There is an issue we have seen time and time again – business owners do not understand or appreciate their cyber risk and they remain overconfident about their ransomware risks.

-When an agent encounters clients who are overconfident, misinformed, or lack knowledge, are these agents in the best position to set their clients straight?
-In a relationship-driven business, it can be difficult to “call out” the overconfident culprit – sometimes it is just easier to move on to the next more profitable coverage.
+When an insurance agent encounters clients who are overconfident, misinformed, or lack knowledge, are these agents always in the best position to set their clients straight?
+In a relationship-driven business, it can be difficult to “call out” the overconfident culprit – sometimes it is just easier to move on to the next more profitable line of coverage.

 Overconfidence may now be a bigger problem than complacency.
 Recently Raef Meeuwisse wrote in Infosecurity Magazine that “all organizations now want agility.
 They want innovation.
 They want to work from home, fix servers from thousands of miles away or ditch servers entirely, release updates to critical applications on a daily basis — and they want to do all of it as quickly and inexpensively as possible.”
 It seems the tide is turning, and now there are longer lists of desired capabilities than ever before.